symbol/symbol-docs/source/concepts/mosaic.rst

     Duration; Integer; Specifies the number of confirmed blocks the mosaic is rented for.
 Duration is allowed to lie up to ``3650`` days (10 years).
 To create non-expiring mosaics, leave this property undefined.
     Initial supply; Integer; Indicates the amount of mosaic in circulation.
 The total supply must be in the range of 0 and ``9,000,000,000,000,000`` atomic units (absolute amount).
     Supply mutable; Boolean; If set to true, the mosaic supply can change at a later point.
 Otherwise, the mosaic supply remains immutable.
-    Transferability; Boolean; If set to true, the mosaic can be transferred between arbitrary accounts.
+    Transferable; Boolean; If set to true, the mosaic can be transferred between arbitrary accounts.
 Otherwise, the mosaic can be only transferred back to the mosaic creator.

 *****************************
 Absolute and relative amounts